techidaily/site-video-content-creator/source/_posts/windows-10-mkvmp4.md

 The five listed methods are all free and easy to handle.
 Besides WMA to MP3 conversion, you can also take them to solve other format incompatibility issues and play the video and audio files anywhere and anytime.
 But it is still recommended to use desktop converters to convert multiple or large files due to the file limitations of online tools.
 Just choose one converter compatible with your operating system and start converting now!

-## FAQs about WMA to MP3 Conversion

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XIUatTFH0Zw?si=ZCtoBtIy18y2F5Vc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/yr0yS_Ywrjs?si=QxzYiX1KmUaExmlo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs about WMA to MP3 Conversion

 ### Q1\.
 What is WMA and MP3?

 WMA and MP3 are two audio file formats.
 WMA (Windows Media Audio) was developed by Microsoft and is commonly used on Windows-based devices.
 MP3 is a popular format that is widely used on various devices and platforms with the best compatibility.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xIP8ktrmOdg?si=zRnjbGzM6PDx2jCq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jvwX82j3ci0?si=gAWoovjXgs3m1d7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Q2\.
 What is the best free WMA to MP3 converter?